Ryan Edwards Pregnant Wife Mackenzie Edwards Shares Rare Photo Of Son Jagger

-Although Ryan Edwards and his wife Mackenzie Edwards appear on Teen Mom OG, they remain relatively quiet on social media.
+Although Ryan Edwards and his wife, Mackenzie Edwards, appear on Teen Mom OG, they remain relatively quiet on social media.
 As previously reported by The Inquisitr, Mackenzie announced her second pregnancy with Ryan back in July and, since then, she doesn’t share too much on social media.
 However, over the weekend, she took to Instagram to share a rare photo of her and Ryan’s son, Jagger.

 In the photo, Jagger is standing with his back towards the camera.
 His dog is standing beside him and the two are looking out the window.
 With the Instagram photo, Mackenzie wrote, “A boy and his pup!
 Sooo cute!”

 The photo received over 22,000 likes and the comments on the photo were positive.
 Some comments encouraged Mackenzie to share some pictures of her baby bump, something that she hasn’t done so far during this pregnancy.
-Back in August, Mackenzie did share a family photo that included herself along with Ryan, their son Jagger, Ryan’s son Bentley, and Mackenzie’s son Hudson.
-The shirt that Mackenzie wore for the photo looked comfortable as it didn’t hug her belly.
-Of course, that also met that any baby bump Mackenzie had wasn’t visible in the photo.
+Back in August, Mackenzie did share a family photo that included herself along with Ryan, Jagger, Ryan’s son, Bentley, and Mackenzie’s son, Hudson.
+The shirt that Mackenzie wore for the photo looked comfortable, as it didn’t hug her belly.
+Of course, that also meant that any baby bump Mackenzie had wasn’t visible in the photo.

 Prior to the family photo, Mackenzie posted the ultrasound photo to Instagram announcing her pregnancy.
 She revealed that she and Ryan would be having a baby girl together and that their baby is due in January 2020.